353solutions/learn-go-by-writing-rest-apis/README.md

 ## Go Wild

-The best way to learn a language is to find a problem and solve it using a language.
+The best way to learn a programming language is to find a problem and solve it using the language.
 If the problem is something that "itches" you - even better.

-Here are some idea on how to improve our we server:
+Here are some ideas on how to improve our web server:

-* Add command line argument for the port to listen on
+* Add a command line argument for the port to listen on
 * Support multiple databases
-* Instead of a `sync.Mutex` to guard our data structure.
+* Instead of using a `sync.Mutex` to guard our data structure.
 Use a goroutine that will listen on a channel for commands and return result over a channel
 * Implement more commands, see [redis commands][redis] for inspiration
 * Test everything
+    - Including running the server and calling it over HTTP
 * ...

 [redis]: https://redis.io/commands